Charlie-XIAO/MCM23-Wordle-ML/README.md

 ### Solutions

-`Q2-1.ipynb` analyzed the attributes ROC, POV, EYH, and EGH, and determinede their correlation with the distribution of trials.
+`Q2-1.ipynb` analyzed the attributes ROC, POV, EYH, and EGH, and determined their correlation with the distribution of number of trials. `Q2-2.ipynb` used the Decision Tree Regression model to predict the distribution for the word EERIE. `Q2-3.ipynb` used the Random Forest Regression model to predict the distribution for the word EERIE. `Q2-2.ipynb` and `Q2-3.ipynb` gave almost the same prediction.